-- GPA 2.75 - Repeat State of Ohio (BCI) and Federal (FBI) Background Check and Drug Screen if less than one year old at time of readmission application. - Reinstate testing 80% pass score (with no rounding of points and no option for remediation or any readmission testing) for retained knowledge in theory and skills based on the cumulative knowledge in the semester of successful completion prior to drop, fail or withdrawal - Students will be charged for readmission testing.
-Students returning from military deployment are exempt from testing fee. - Students will successfully complete at least three nursing skills as identified by the Director of Nursing and/or Nursing Faculty in the nursing skills lab.
+- GPA 2.75 GPA of 2.0 for nursing students who are returning home from military deployments - Repeat State of Ohio (BCI) and Federal (FBI) Background Check and Drug Screen.
+Returning military members are excluded as long as current background check on file is less than three years old at time of return to the program. - Readmission testing 80% pass score (with no rounding of points and no option for remediation or any readmission testing) for retained knowledge in theory and skills based on the cumulative knowledge in the semester of successful completion prior to the failure or withdrawal.
+Students returning from military deployment are exempt from all readmission testing. - · Students will be charged for readmission testing. - Students will successfully complete at least three nursing skills as identified by the Director of Nursing and/or Nursing Faculty in the nursing skills lab.